HazyResearch/data-centric-ai/README.md

 ## Interactive Machine Learning
+With models getting larger and costing more to train, there's a growing need to interact with the model and quickly iterate on its performance before a full training run.

 - **Explanatory interactive learning** Can we, by interacting with models during training, encourage their explanations to line up with our priors on what parts of the input are relevant?
    - [Right for the Right Reasons: Training Differentiable Models by Constraining their Explanations](https://arxiv.org/pdf/1703.03717.pdf)